meilisearch/specifications/text/0119-instance-options.md

 ### Error behavior

-1. Some configuration options must specify a value.
-Using a command-line option (that requires a value) or an environment variable without specifying a value will throw an error and interrupt the launch process.
+1. Some configuration options must specify a value to be valid.
+Using such a command-line option or an environment variable without specifying a value will throw an error and interrupt the launch process.

 Example: